AgileVentures/av-static-website/source/blog_articles/2016-11-21-agile-workshop.html.markdown

 > Welcome changing requirements, even late in development.
 Agile processes harness change for the customer's competitive advantage.

 Every meeting we review the [project board on Pivotal Tracker](https://www.pivotaltracker.com/n/projects/742821), with a particular focus on the features in the backlog.
 The backlog is maintained with higher priority items towards the top of the backlog.
-As requirements change we follow the clients advice about moving things up and down in the backlog, and even move things back to the icebox if they suddenly become of low relevance.
+As requirements change we follow the client's advice about moving things up and down in the backlog, and even move things back to the icebox if they suddenly become of low relevance.
 For example the story on "[being able to override doit vol ops](https://www.pivotaltracker.com/story/show/116028767)" was top of the backlog at one point, but got moved onto the icebox as circumstances changed.

 Any new suggestions from the client are immediately added to the icebox and go through a voting process to estimate their technical complexity.
 Once they are estimated they can be moved onto the backlog with the client's consent and subject to the client's preferences regarding priority.